teddante/Computational-Mathematics-Project-Integral-Equation/README.md

-# Computational Mathematics Project Integral equation
+# Computational Mathematics Project: Integral Equation
 This is a piece of coursework I did as a part of my Computational Mathematics module.
 It has a merge of Calculus and Python to allow for numerical analysis.

 # MAT 20031 Project: Integral equation